• Skip to primary navigation

 Napkins folded into the shape of bunny ears - perfect for decorating your Easter table

-That wraps up my five favorite ideas for decorating a table top!
-Want more ideas for prettying up your dining tables, check out my other posts on table decor.
+That wraps up my five favorite tabletop decor ideas!
+If you want another idea for prettying up your dining table, check out my post on how to make a greenery table runner.

 XO,